ArcadeMachinist/SteamVR_VirtualPuck_UE/README.md

 ### Why a SteamVR driver instead of direct UDP in Unreal

 The driver approach makes the motion platform look like standard hardware to SteamVR.
 Any game on the platform — regardless of engine — can read the tracker pose without modification.
 Pose data is also temporally aligned with HMD pose at the SteamVR compositor level.
 The Unreal plugin is a convenience layer on top, not a requirement.

-### Why rotary encoders, not IMUs

-The driveshafts have rotary encoders that read absolute shaft angle directly.
-This gives zero drift, zero noise, and no integration error — properties an IMU cannot match for positional tracking.
-The encoder zero point is set at motion controller startup; the platform must be at rest at power-on for the reference to be accurate.

 ---